 6 Control Structure

-Control structures is a block of program which determines the direction to go once executed.
+Control structures are components of programming that determines the order in which instructions are executed within a program.
 It allows us control the flow of execution of R expressions (Peng 2016).
 Control structure allows us to execute different expressions based on conditions.
-In addition to getting results based on conditions, it also prevents unnecessary repetition of the same code and iterates through our data.
-Some of the control structure in R are:

 6.1 if, else, and ifelse